-On August 16, 2021 the historic Colorado River Shortage Declaration was made by the Bureau of Reclamation declaring an official shortage condition due to the lowering of Lake Mead's water level behind Hoover Dam to below 1,075 feet.
-The next day, on August 17, 2021, MWD declared a Water Supply Alert signaling an urgent need throughout the region to do more to reduce water use, and asked water agencies to look within their respective water shortage contingency plans to implement appropriate local actions to achieve conservation through the current drought conditions.
-On September 14, 2021, the Burbank City Council authorized the move to Stage II and defined conditions to move to Stage III of the Sustainable Water Use Ordinance.
-Stage I of the Sustainable Water Use Ordinance has been in effect since the last drought and has become the new normal in Burbank.
-Stage I allows landscape watering for no more than 15 minutes per station three days each week (Tuesdays, Thursdays, and Saturdays) year-round.
-Attended hand-watering is allowed any day of the week.
-By activating Stage II, all existing Stage I restrictions remain in place, plus the additional restrictions are (i) watering of outdoor landscaped areas during the months of November through March is limited to fifteen (15) minutes per station, one (1) day per week (Saturday) and (ii) the filling or refilling of an artificial or ornamental body of water that does not use recycled water is prohibited.
+On August 16, 2021 the historic Colorado River Shortage Declaration Water Supply Availability and Treatment.
+In 2017, MWD created a was made by the Bureau of Reclamation declaring an official shortage Cyclic Storage Program to store water supply that was in excess of condition due to the lowering of Lake Mead's water level behind MWD's demand and storage capacity.
+The program allows MWD to Hoover Dam to below 1,075 feet.
+The next day, on August 17, deliver water in advance of demand to Member Agencies for storage 2021, MWD declared a Water Supply Alert signaling an urgent in groundwater basins.
+Member agencies participating in the program need throughout the region to do more to reduce water use, and are charged MWD's rate for full service untreated water in effect at asked water agencies to look within their respective water shortage the time the stored water is withdrawn, and the water taken without contingency plans to implement appropriate local actions to achieve affecting the capacity charge that would otherwise be in place.
+In conservation through the current drought conditions.
+On September December of 2018, the Water Utility made an advanced payment 14, 2021, the Burbank City Council authorized the move to Stage II for 5,719 AF at a cost of \$3,970 of Cyclic Storage Water ("CSW") and defined conditions to move to Stage III of the Sustainable Water under this program, funded by a loan of \$3,950 from the Electric Use Ordinance.
+Stage I of the Sustainable Water Use Ordinance has Fund.
+During Fiscal Year 2019-20, the Water Utility made another been in effect since the last drought and has become the new normal advance payment for 5,609 AF at a cost of \$4,100, partially funded in Burbank.
+Stage I allows landscape watering for no more than 15 by a loan of \$2,500 from the Electric Utility.
+During the fiscal year, the minutes per station three days each week (Tuesdays, Thursdays, and Water Utility blended 11,283 AF of CSW with 299 AF of untreated Saturdays) year-round.
+Attended hand-watering is allowed any day of water and paid off the loans from the Electric Fund.
+The use of CSW the week.
+By activating Stage II, all existing Stage I restrictions remain coincided with upgrade work at the Pacoima Spreading Grounds in place, plus the additional restrictions are (i) watering of outdoor that began in September 2021 and possibly may run through July landscaped areas during the months of November through March 2024, during which annual water spreading will be limited.
+Burbank is limited to fifteen (15) minutes per station, one (1) day per week ratepayers benefit from these advance purchases by avoiding MWD's (Saturday) and (ii) the filling or refilling of an artificial or ornamental planned rate increases. body of water that does not use recycled water is prohibited.